stoerr/CoDeveloperGPTengine/README.md

 "Develop your own plugin" option in the ChatGPT web interface with URL "localhost:3002".
 (You could also specify another port on the command line when starting it, if you like.)

-To start the plugin, navigate to the directory you want to access and run the `developersToolBenchPlugin` class.
+To start the plugin, navigate to the directory you want to access and run the `bin/developersToolBenchPlugin` script.
 The plugin will start a server on port 3002 (by default) and will be ready to accept requests from ChatGPT.
 If you want to give a port use option -p (portnumber) ; if you want to write files add option -w .